-- 1. The MAPE indicator variant should be calculated using absolute values, whereas the forecast bias variant should be calculated using actual values that illustrate under or over forecasting.
+- 1. The annual APE indicator variant should be calculated using absolute values, whereas the forecast bias variant should be calculated using actual values that illustrate under or over forecasting.
 Ideally, the values should be as close to zero as possible.
 As this number deviates from zero, the forecasts become increasingly inaccurate. - 2.
-MAPE represents the mean absolute percent error over time per tracer product. - 3.
-The time period used for the sum of actual quantities of products consumed should be a 12-month period equivalent to the 12-month period of the most recently available forecast. - 4.
+The time period used for the sum of actual quantities of products consumed should be a 12-month period equivalent to the 12-month period of the most recently available forecast. - 3.
 The country forecasts (products of quantification) should be developed by a country's technical working group or other appropriate entity.
-The forecast accuracy will be measured against the entire national commodity forecast, which may comprise forecasted quantities from multiple funding entities. - 5.
+The forecast accuracy will be measured against the entire national commodity forecast, which may comprise forecasted quantities from multiple funding entities. - 4.
 Countries should report on total national forecast and consumption, regardless of who funded the commodities.
-In countries where forecast and consumption data are both disaggregated by commodity funding source, the project may report on the U.S. government-funded forecast accuracy in addition to total national forecast accuracy. - 6.
+In countries where forecast and consumption data are both disaggregated by commodity funding source, the project may report on the U.S. government-funded forecast accuracy in addition to total national forecast accuracy. - 5.
 The project may report additional disaggregations in annual performance reports when they provide useful analytical insight.